Plan History and Purpose

 The RPA is the principal retirement vehicle for faculty and professional staff and participation in the plan is mandatory.
 You contribute a percentage of your salary to the plan each month.
 The percentage of salary that you must contribute is set by the Nevada State legislature pursuant to Nevada Revised Statute 286.808.
 The current contribution rate is 15.25%.
 Your contribution is matched by NSHE.
 Your contributions are made by salary reduction, that is before tax.
 You are always 100% vested in your contributions and NSHE’s, which means that it cannot be taken away for any reason.

 You choose how to invest your own and NSHE’s contributions.
 The amount of money that you accumulate will greatly depend on the performance of the investments you choose.
-TIAA provides eight dedicated financial consultants that are available Monday through Friday on any of NSHE’s eight campuses to assist you in your investment deliberations.
-To schedule a session, simply visit www.tiaa.org/nshe and click on Schedule a Session (North) or Schedule a Session (South) on the right side of the page.
+TIAA provides dedicated financial consultants that are available Monday through Friday on any of NSHE’s eight campuses to assist you in your investment deliberations.
+Until further notice, TIAA is conducting its counseling sessions virtually, to schedule a session, simply visit the TIAA Virtual Counseling link.

 When You are Eligible to Receive Your Retirement Benefits